 In his turn, Tom Holland has returned favours to Naomi Watts when he was asked to present Desert Palm Achievement Award to her at Palm Springs International Film Festival.
 According to HitFix: "One recurring theme of the night was how the introductions were often better than actual winner's speeches...
 The best intro, however, had to go to 16-year-old Tom Holland who intro'd his "Impossible" co-star Watts.
 Holland admitted of all of Watts' great performances his dad had only let him see "King Kong" and while they spent six weeks shooting in a water tank he didn't know it was "difficult" because he actually "loved it"...
 Most important, this was Holland's first film role and he sweetly noted, "From the moment I met you, you took my hand and you never let go."
 Cue the "awwww" from the audience."
 The presentation is available on video.

 In 2011, Holland was cast in British version of the animation film Arrietty, produced by Japan's cult Studio Ghibli.
 He has provided voice over for the principal character Sho.
-In 2012 Tom Holland played the starring role of Isaac in the film "How I lived Now" (directed by Kevin Macdonald) alongside Saoirse Ronan.
-The film is due to be released in 2013.
-Awards, nominations and affiliations
+In 2012 Tom Holland played the starring role of Isaac in the film "How I lived Now", (directed by Kevin Macdonald) alongside Saoirse Ronan.
+The film was released in 2013.

 On 17 October 2012, Holland became a recipient of Hollywood Spotlight Award for his role in The Impossible.
 "We are very excited that we will be able to recognize acting talents that are on the road to discovery and stardom," said Carlos de Abreu, founder and executive director of the Hollywood Film Awards in a statement.
 On 6 December 2012 it was announced that Holland became a winner of the National Board of Review award in the "Breakthrough Actor" category.
 In the end of December 2012, Holland was voted a winner for the year's Best Youth Performance in Nevada Critics Awards.